 Dr. Mandel currently leads the AF4Q/IPIP project team and oversees the planning, development and implementation of Alliance-Quality as a Business Strategy (aQBS) as well as continues to provide direct technical assistance to an alliance as they progress towards their AQI goals.

-Darren A. DeWalt is Associate Professor in the Division of General Internal Medicine at the University of North Carolina at Chapel Hill.
+Darren A. DeWalt is Associate Professor and Associate Division Chief for Research in the Division of General Internal Medicine at the University of North Carolina at Chapel Hill.
+He is also Associate Director for Ambulatory care for the UNC Institute for Healthcare Quality Improvement.
 He is board-certified in pediatrics and internal medicine.
-Dr. DeWalt led the IPIP design team and is currently Director of Evaluation for the IPIP program.
+Dr. DeWalt led the IPIP design team and has served as an improvement advisor to the IPIP program for 9 years.
+For the past 3 years, he has given technical assistance to the AF4Q communities as they establish regional ambulatory quality initiatives.
+In addition to his improvement work, Dr. DeWalt maintains an active research career studying the role of health literacy in health outcomes, methods of quality improvement, and measurement of patient reported outcomes.
 Dr. DeWalt is a former Robert Wood Johnson Clinical Scholar at the University of North Carolina at Chapel Hill (UNC).
 He completed his residency in internal medicine and pediatrics at UNC where he also served as chief resident in internal medicine.
 He received his medical degree from the Vanderbilt University School of Medicine.

-Dr. DeWalt's current involvement with the AF4Q/IPIP project allows him to provide direct technical assistance to alliances and lend his expertise to the Practice Coach Sustainability Program (PCSP).
+Dr. DeWalt's current involvement with the AF4Q/IPIP project allows him to provide direct technical assistance to alliances and lend his expertise to the Sustainable Practice Support Program (SPSP).

 Dr. Margolis leads the IPIP National Quality Improvement Team.
 He provides direction for improvement activities, reliability, spread and innovation.
 He currently serves as the QI Director on the AF4Q/IPIP project, providing expertise throughout all aspects of the project.
 He also plays an integral role in the development and implementation of the Alliance-Quality as a Business Strategy (aQBS) program and provides direct technical assistance to alliances progressing towards AQI goals.